ETHSydney/ethsydney.github.io/README.md

 ## Sponsorship

-If you'd like sponsor an event with an event space, food or drinks, please contract the organisers.
+If you'd like to sponsor an event with an event space, food or drinks, please contact the organisers.

 ## Code of Conduct

 SydEthereum is a harassment-free meetup.
 See the [Code of Conduct](./CodeOfConduct.md) for more details.

-## Other meetups you my be interested in
+## Related meetups

 * [Web3 Sydney](https://www.meetup.com/Web3Sydney/)
 * [